kevinhartig/files/docs/Bundled DApp Support.md

 Deploy your bundled DApp to a web server, ensuring all files are accessible at the paths specified in your manifest.

+## CSS Styling and Shadow DOM

+When running in Signet, CSS styling for bundled DApps is contained within a Shadow DOM to ensure style isolation.
+This prevents CSS from one DApp affecting other DApps or the Signet UI itself.

+### How Shadow DOM Works in Signet

+1. When a DApp is loaded, Signet creates a Shadow DOM for the DApp container
+2. All CSS dependencies are loaded within this Shadow DOM
+3. The DApp's components are rendered inside the Shadow DOM
+4. Styles defined in the DApp's CSS files only apply within the Shadow DOM boundary

+### Benefits of Shadow DOM

+- **Style Isolation**: CSS from one DApp cannot affect other DApps
+- **Encapsulation**: DApp styles are encapsulated and protected from external styles
+- **Conflict Prevention**: Prevents class name collisions between DApps
+- **Consistent Styling**: Ensures DApps look the same regardless of where they're loaded

+### CSS Considerations

+When developing a bundled DApp for Signet, keep these considerations in mind:

+- CSS selectors only work within the Shadow DOM boundary
+- External stylesheets are loaded within the Shadow DOM
+- Global styles from the main Signet application do not affect the DApp
+- Use relative units (em, rem, %) for better adaptability

 ## Loading Order

 When loading a bundled DApp, Signet follows this sequence:

+1. Create a Shadow DOM for the DApp container
-1. Load all CSS dependencies in parallel
+2. Load all CSS dependencies in parallel within the Shadow DOM
-2. Load script dependencies sequentially (in the order specified)
+3. Load script dependencies sequentially (in the order specified)
-3. Load the main entry point script
+4. Load the main entry point script
-4. Access the global variable to get the DApp module
+5. Access the global variable to get the DApp module
-5. Call the `init` function with the container element and secure interface
+6. Call the `init` function with the container element and secure interface

+## Enhanced Bundling Capabilities

+Signet now supports improved bundling capabilities for DApps:

+1. **Turbopack Integration**: Faster builds and more efficient bundling compared to Webpack
+2. **Automatic CSS Extraction**: CSS is automatically extracted and loaded separately
+3. **Dependency Management**: External dependencies can be loaded from CDNs or bundled
+4. **Tree Shaking**: Unused code is eliminated for smaller bundle sizes
+5. **Code Splitting**: Large applications can be split into smaller chunks
+6. **TypeScript Support**: Native support for TypeScript without additional configuration

 ## Cleanup